Spicy-Glass/The_Spicy_Pi/README.md

 Fist thing you need to do is to connect to the raspberry pi.
 Once done, you will need to run the main.py file.
 This will pop up a simple screen and you'll see the text.
 ```
+pygame 1.9.4.post1
+Hello from the pygame community, http://www.pygame.org/contribute.html
+Went into the Thread!
 ```
 Now that the program is running.
 You can now click on the button.
 When you hit the button the program will state
 ```
+Button was pressed!
+Defrost on!
 ```
-And the screen will show that the front defrost has been either turned on or off.
+And the screen will show that the front defrost has been turned on.

 Built With